 What Is It?

+Murtabak has quite a few names to it and this is my way of making homemade murtabak.
+Some call it matabbak, mutabbak, or mutabbaq.
+Mutabbag in Arab means folded.
 A murtabak is a type of flatbread that is usually filled with different types of filling.
-It can be meat, veggies, eggs, onion.. you get the idea.
+It can be meat, veggies, eggs, onion... you get the idea.

 In Malaysia, murtabak originated in Indian Muslim restaurants or we call Mamak restaurants and now it is famous throughout the whole country.
-It can be found anywhere and is one of the famous street food in Malaysia.
+It can be found anywhere and is one of the famous street foods in Malaysia.

 My Style